Adventure Camp tampa

 How do I pick up my camper at the end of the day?

-There are two options for campers after camp ends, they can go to carpool for pickup or participate in PM care.
-Carpool will begin at 3:30pm in front of HIllel for grades K-8 and in front of the ELC for children in the Lower Division.
+There are two options for campers after camp ends, they can go to carline for pickup or participate in PM care.
+Carline will begin at 3:30pm in front of HIllel for grades K-8 and in front of the ELC for children in the Lower Division.
 PM care begins at 3:00pm.
 All parents must pick up their children by 6pm.
 Parents will receive a name card to be placed in their window or to be brought into the building at pick and be required to complete a pickup list of authorized persons who may pick up their children.

 Can I add weeks to my child’s summer camp?